Lester Melrose: Career

 Melrose is a member of the Blues Hall of Fame.

 Family members

-His older brother Walter Melrose (1889 - 1973) was a music publisher who received songwriter credit for several songs identified with the Original Dixieland Jass Band, including the standards "High Society" and "Tin Roof Blues", both of which were hits as late as the 1950s.
+His older brother Walter Melrose (1889–1973) was a music publisher who received songwriter credit for several songs identified with the Original Dixieland Jass Band, including the standards "High Society" and "Tin Roof Blues", both of which were hits as late as the 1950s.

-A third brother, Franklyn Melrose (1907 - 1941), was a jazz pianist who also used stage names of Kansas City Frank and Broadway Rastus.
-He died after a fracas in a club.
+A third brother, Franklyn Melrose (1907–1941), was a jazz pianist who also used stage names of Kansas City Frank and Broadway Rastus.
+He died after a fight in a club.